jdtorres96/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hola!
 I work as a predoctoral research fellow at [SIEPR](https://siepr.stanford.edu/) at Stanford University.
-I previously worked at the Center for Studies on Economic Development (CEDE) at Universidad de los Andes, Fedesarrollo, Banco de la República, and the Department of Economics at Pontificia Universidad Javeriana.
 My fields of interest are public economics, political economy and development economics.
 I am originally from Colombia.

 I hold an M.A. in economics from Universidad de los Andes and a B.A. in economics from Pontificia Universidad Javeriana.